 - Silver Thread CG – near S. Clear Creek Falls, 10 sites

 - Marshall Park CG – 6 miles from Creede, 15 sites, basic

 - Thirty Mile CG – near Rio Grande Res near Creede, 35 sites, basic

 - Palisades CG – south of Creede on Rio Grande River, 12 sites

 Fishing – Big lakes dot the highway, starting with Blue Mesa to the north.
-Natural Lake San Cristobal in Lake City.
-The Road Canyon Reservoir and Rio Grande Reservoir before Creede.
+There’s prime fishing at the natural Lake San Cristobal in Lake City.
+The Road Canyon Reservoir and Rio Grande Reservoir are also great before Creede.